By: Enrique Serna

 Share This Post

 Driving a semi-trailer truck requires experience, skill, and concentration because of its massive design and heavy top weight, complicated controls, and quick responses.
 Unfortunately, inexperienced, careless, tired, and distracted drivers are sometimes driving the truck and make basic mistakes that lead to stacking, uncontrolled, being rolled under the truck, rollover, head-on collision.
+The ultimate goal for a commercial driver is to prevent any time of semi-trailer truck accident.

 Multiple stacked vehicle accidents occur when a semitrailer truck runs over multiple cars or when a motorist is unable to stop his car to avoid the scene of a previous accident.
 Stacked car accidents are common during heavy rain when cars collide with each other when sliding on slippery roads.
 When multiple parties are involved, determining what happened and providing who is responsible becomes a more complicated process.